AI Screenr

 Knowledge areas to assess:

-user segmentation and entitlementstrigger event choice and timingcopy and CTA strategysuccess metric and guardrail metricfailure modes and rollback plan
+user segmentation and entitlementstrigger event choice and timingcopy and call-to-action strategysuccess metric and guardrail metricfailure modes and rollback plan

 Pre-written follow-ups: